Hibah155/ProjectH/README.md

 ## Contact
 Hibah Sohail Siddiqui - GitHub

-**Note: This project is for educational and research purposes.
-Please respect Rotten Tomatoes' terms of service and use responsibly.**
+Note: This project is for educational and research purposes.
+Please respect Rotten Tomatoes' Terms of Service and use the site responsibly.**